Hidden in plain view

 Study of lipid metabolism in neurons may offer therapeutic possibilities for neurodegenerative diseases

-For immediate release: April 13, 2020 Boston, MA – Disrupting the production of a class of lipids known as sphingolipids in neurons improved symptoms of neurodegeneration and increased survival in a mouse model, according to new research led…
+Disrupting production of class of lipids known as sphingolipids in neurons improved symptoms of neurodegeneration in mouse model.

 Off the cuff—Lipids and Aging: Mapping the Next Frontier